Managing large MySQL databases on a GB budget

 What happens when MySQL runs out of disk space while importing a large SQL file?

 - 7GB free space,

 No problem, right?
-Well not always.
-I started it importing and went to bed.
-In the morning it hadn’t finished and I was getting out-of-space notifications on my taskbar.
+I started the import and went to bed.
+In the morning it hadn’t finished, and I was getting out-of-space notifications on my taskbar.

 Thankfully, I’d seen this before and knew all I had to do was run this simple query:

 While I don’t fully understand all the ins-and-outs of how it works, MySQL has a binary log that can grow considerably larger than your database.
 This simple query empties that log.

 I ran that, and voila, 5GB free instantly.